Fly Fishers at the Crossing logo

 • Stream Team Event

-Join us on our Stream Team event on Saturday, April 27.
-We will work our newest creek, Black Creek.
+Join us on our Stream Team events.
+The next Stream Team event will be October 5th at Bonhomme Creek and October 19th at Black Creek.
 Contact Harold Bates to attend (malibuhbdb@gmail.com).
 Great way to learn the aquatic insects and all about stream flows.

 One thing becomes clearer as one gets older and one’s fishing experience increases, and that is the paramount importance of one’s fishing companions.